On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Introduction

 \section{Introduction}

-Deep reinforcement learning (RL) algorithms have solved a number of challenging problems, including in games~\citep{Mnih_2015,Silver_2016}, simulated continuous control~\citep{Heess_2017,Peng_2018}, and robotics~\citep{Kalashnikov_2018,OpenAI_2018}.
-The standard RL setting appeals through its simplicity: an agent acts in the environment and can discover complex solutions simply by maximizing the longer-term discounted reward that indicates success.
-In practice, however, the situation is often more complicated: for instance, without a carefully crafted reward function or sophisticated exploration strategy, learning may not be able to proceed, and even then finding a good policy may require hundreds of millions of environment interactions, or may not be possible at all.
+Deep reinforcement learning (RL) algorithms have solved a number of challenging problems, including in games~\citep{Mnih_2015,Silver_2016}, simulated continuous control~\citep{Heess_2017,Peng_2018}, and robotics~\citep{OpenAI_2018}.
+The standard RL setting appeals through its simplicity: an agent acts in the environment and can discover complex solutions simply by maximizing cumulative discounted reward.
+In practice, however, the situation is often more complicated.
+For instance, without a carefully crafted reward function or sophisticated exploration strategy, learning may require hundreds of millions of environment interactions, or may not be possible at all.

-A number of strategies have been developed to mitigate shortcomings of the pure RL paradigm.
-This includes strategies to regularize the final solution, for instance by maximizing auxiliary rewards~\citep{Jaderberg_2017} or the entropy of the policy~\citep{Mnih_2016,Haarnoja_2018}.
-Other strategies facilitate exploration, for instance via demonstrations~\citep{Brys_2015}, shaping rewards~\cite{Ng_1999}, exploration bonuses~\citep{Bellemare_2016,Pathak_2017}, or guidance from a pre-trained teacher policy, known as kickstarting~\citep{Schmitt_2018,Galashov_2019}.
-There are also strategies for reusing old environment interactions, in the extreme case enabling agents to learn solely from a fixed dataset, known as offline RL~\citep{Fu_2020,Gulcehre_2020}---in which case regularization is needed to ensure the learned policy is well supported by the data distribution (i.e., it stays close to the policies that generated the data).
+A number of strategies have been developed to mitigate the shortcomings of the pure RL paradigm.
+These include strategies that regularize the final solution, for instance by maximizing auxiliary rewards~\citep{Jaderberg_2017} or the entropy of the policy~\citep{Mnih_2016,Haarnoja_2018}.
+Others facilitate exploration, for instance via demonstrations~\citep{Brys_2015}, shaping rewards~\citep{Ng_1999}, exploration bonuses~\citep{Bellemare_2016,Pathak_2017}, or guidance from a pre-trained teacher policy, known as policy finetuning~\citep{Xie_2021}.
+Strategies for reusing old environment interactions can in the extreme case enable agents to learn solely from a fixed dataset, known as offline RL~\citep{Fu_2020,Gulcehre_2020}.
+In this case regularization is needed to ensure that the learned policy is well supported by the data distribution.

 These approaches may seem quite different at first glance, but they can all be understood as introducing additional objectives, or constraints, in the policy optimization step.
 Since reward maximization and the additional objective(s) are usually in conflict, these algorithmic approaches can also be understood as solving a multi-objective RL (MORL) problem.
 In practice, the solution to this MORL problem is usually implemented via a form of linear scalarization (LS), i.e., by taking a weighted sum of the objectives.
 However, LS suffers from a number of limitations: it is sensitive to the scale of the objectives~\citep{Abdolmaleki_2020} and is limited in the solutions it can find~\citep{Das_1997}.